 If your dog spends most of its time outdoors, a pet-safe bug repellant can help keep your lawn and flower beds free from damaging pests.
 If you’re an avid gardener, committing to a natural pest repellant can also protect your harvest from bugs looking to snack, like slugs, beetles, and aphids.
 Make sure you keep your lawn cut short and eliminate any areas with pools of standing water.
 Then, spray your lawn with a DIY mixture made from garlic, onion, cayenne pepper, and water.
 It won’t smell great, but it will deter pesky insects from settling into your flower beds and garden.
 Neem oil is another organic alternative for outdoor pest control.
 Because it disrupts the natural lifecycle of garden insects, neem oil both repels bugs and prevents them from reproducing.
 This organic insecticide is pet-safe and repels bugs like aphids, whiteflies, scales, and spider mites.

 For Your Pets

-While natural products tend to be safer for your furry friends, it’s not always a guarantee that they’re 100% non-toxic.
+While natural products tend to be safer for your furry friends, they may not always be the best option.
 If you have any questions about a potential organic pest control solution, it’s always best to consult your pet’s veterinarian to learn what bug sprays are best to use around the yard and in the home.

 Using these organic, non-toxic pest repellants can keep your dogs and cats safe throughout the year, but the best way to protect against unwanted pests is with a pest control treatment from Aptive Environmental.
-Our Four Seasons Protection Program ensures that no matter the time of year, your pets, family, and home will be protected from pesky bugs.
+Our year-round treatments ensure that no matter the time of year, your home will be protected from pesky bugs.
 To learn more, contact your local Aptive Environmental branch today.